dxc-technology/halstack-react/lib/README.md

 cd lib
 ```

-Install the library dependencies.
+Install the library dependencies:

 ```bash
 npm install
 ```

-Run the build process into `dist` folder, detecting and automatically building changes in src.
+Run the build process into `dist` folder, detecting and automatically building changes in src:

 ```bash
 npm run build:watch #'npm run build' if there is no need to watch for changes